-The growing number of LLM providers creates significant API management hurdles.
-AI gateways address this complexity by acting as a central routing point, enabling developers to interact with multiple providers through a single, unified API, thereby simplifying development and maintenance.
-If you plan to use one of these AI gateways, you can:
+The increasing number of LLM providers complicates API management.
+AI gateways simplify this by serving as a unified access point, allowing developers to interact with multiple providers through a single API.

-- compare the efficiency of AI gateways with our benchmarks
+- Compare the efficiency of AI gateways with our benchmarks

-- compare the pricing of services with the tool below
+- Compare the pricing of services with the tool below

-- prepare your OpenAI-compatible API request with our tool
+- Prepare your OpenAI-compatible API request with our tool

-AI gateway performance benchmark
+AI gateway/providers performance benchmark

 You can see our methodology here.

-First token latency comparison of AI gateways
+First token latency comparison

-We analyzed First Token Latency (FTL) across AI gateways because this metric directly reflects how effectively a gateway selects the right provider and delivers the first part of the response to the user.
+We analyzed First Token Latency (FTL) because this metric directly reflects how effectively a gateway selects the appropriate provider and delivers the initial portion of the response to the user.
 It provides a clear indication of real-world performance and user experience.
-Additionally, FTL showcases the efficiency of an AI gateway’s infrastructure resource management and network optimization.

-Groq and SambaNova demonstrate the lowest FTL values, indicating highly optimized and fast infrastructures.
-For short prompts, both SambaNova and Groq deliver responses in just 0.13 seconds, making them the fastest.
-For long prompts, Groq takes the lead with 0.14 seconds, slightly outperforming SambaNova.
-This shows that both providers offer top-tier performance in different scenarios, with Groq having a slight edge in longer prompts, though overall, their performance is very close and consistently strong.
+- For long prompts, Groq takes the lead with 0.14 seconds, slightly outperforming SambaNova.
+This shows that both providers deliver top-tier performance across different scenarios, with Groq having a slight edge on longer prompts, though overall their performance is very close and consistently strong.

-OpenRouter and TogetherAI show moderate performance, with FTLs of 0.40 and 0.43 seconds respectively for short prompts, and 0.45 seconds for both in long prompts.
+- OpenRouter and TogetherAI show moderate performance, with FTLs of 0.40 and 0.43 seconds, respectively, for short prompts, and 0.45 seconds for both in long prompts.
 Their results are quite similar, though OpenRouter is slightly faster, especially noticeable in short prompts.

-In contrast, the AI/ML API shows the highest latency, with 0.84 seconds for short prompts and 0.90 seconds for long prompts, making it significantly slower than the other providers.
+- In contrast, the AI/ML API shows the highest latency, with 0.84 seconds for short prompts and 0.90 seconds for long prompts, making it significantly slower than the other providers.

-Token and latency performance comparison of AI gateways
+Token and latency performance comparison

 Next, we examined the number of output tokens and latency values to understand how well AI gateways select the appropriate provider and maintain the user experience.
 These metrics reflect the overall efficiency of the entire response process.
-Within this context, we also evaluated the gateways’ ability to choose the most efficient and fastest provider optimization during the benchmark.

-Despite generating the highest number of tokens (1,997 tokens), SambaNova maintains strong latency performance, ranking as the second fastest with a response time of 3 seconds.
-On the other hand, Groq is about 1 second faster than SambaNova (2.7 seconds) but produces slightly fewer tokens (1,900).
+- Despite generating the highest number of tokens (1,997), SambaNova maintains strong latency performance, ranking second-fastest with a response time of 3 seconds.

-Although using fewer tokens than both SambaNova and Groq (1,812 for TogetherAI and 1,880 for AI/ML API), TogetherAI and AI/ML API have considerably higher latency (11 seconds and 13 seconds respectively) making them significantly slower.
-OpenRouter, which produces the same number of tokens as TogetherAI, shows moderate latency performance for it emerges as the slowest AI gateway with a latency of 25 seconds.
+- Although using fewer tokens than both SambaNova and Groq (1,812 for TogetherAI and 1,880 for AI/ML API), TogetherAI and AI/ML API have considerably higher latency (11 seconds and 13 seconds, respectively), making them significantly slower.

 Since the token count is the same across all providers for short prompts, our comparison focused entirely on latency:

-Cost comparison of AI gateways
+Cost comparison

 You can read more about LLM pricing.